AbhishekDhakad/BookManager/README.md

 ```bash
   npm i
 ```
-- Create a .env file and add PORT environment variable
+- Create a .env file and add the PORT environment variable
-- Create a MongoDB account and get the mongodb connection url and add in .env file as MONGO_CONNECTION for connecting the server and the Database
+- Create a MongoDB account, get the MongoDB connection URL and add in the .env file as MONGO_CONNECTION for connecting the server and the Database

-- starting using
+- start using

 ```bash
   npm run start